alexandra-zaharia/Gal4Xy/README.md

   * The player may move her fleets to a designated sector.
   * When a player explores a previously unexplored sector, a random amount of bonus resources are gathered and sent to the player's home planet.
 (The resource bonus is then set to zero, ensuring that only the first player in a sector receives a bonus.)
   * When a sector containing a planet without owner is explored, the player having sent the fleet colonizes that planet.
+  * A dumb AI has been implemented.
+It remembers nothing of past events and can view only the sectors that it has explored.
+It aims to explore 100% of the galaxy while also performing a semblance of defending already owned planets.

 ## TODO
   * [ ] Ensure that player symbols/colors are unique.